 Birds can be much more problematic, but the best thing to do is place scarecrows if you’re worried about them.
 Depending on what area you live in, this might not be a huge deal at all.

 You know that sunflowers are capable of growing very big in a short period of time.
-Now you understand what you need to do to get the best results while growing sunflowers.
+Now you understand what you need to do to get the best results while growing them.

 Overall, these plants are very satisfying to grow and they aren’t all that hard to grow either.
-If you love the way that sunflowers look, then you’re going to have a fantastic time growing them in your garden.
+If you love the way they look, you’re going to have a fantastic time growing them in your garden.